sotrh/learn-wgpu/docs/intermediate/tutorial11-normals/README.md

 ## World Space to Tangent Space

-Since the normal map by default is in tangent space, we need to transform all the other variables used in that calculation to tangent space as well.
+Since the normal map, by default, is in tangent space, we need to transform all the other variables used in that calculation to tangent space as well.
 We'll need to construct the tangent matrix in the vertex shader.
 First, we need our `VertexInput` to include the tangent and bitangents we calculated earlier.

 ```wgsl
 struct VertexInput {